MicrosoftDocs/visualstudio-docs/docs/modeling/code-generation-in-a-build-process.md

 In the .vbproj or .csproj file, find the last `Import Project` line.

-After that line, insert the Text Templating import:
+After that line, if it exists, insert the Text Templating import:

 ::: moniker range=">=vs-2022"